 I’m struggling to not view Pet Sematary through a certain lens that treats the reality of loss and grief with a darker bent.
 Maybe I just feel that the desire to raise the dead when you’re not willing to say goodbye should carry a longer sense of longing before resorting to dark magic to bring back loved ones.
 The latest iteration of Pet Sematary doesn’t have time to cover all those stages of grief, favoring instead to sprint over those hurdles to quickly skip down that pesky Acceptance stage and get to the gruesome money shots.

 The film goes so fast and familiar with its tale of terror that it comes off as silly as a comedy at times.
 Consider the Creed family and how much we know about them before the death and revival

 There’s some creepy stuff on their property what with a pet cemetery nearby along with a dam warning them to keep out.
-Keeping their further out of the darkness that looms on their land is their harbinger neighbor Jud (John Lithgow).
+Keeping them further out of the darkness that looms on their land is their harbinger neighbor Jud (John Lithgow).
 He’s lived on this land long enough to know there are bad doings behind that dam.
 You may receive ghostly spirits haunting you from time to time but as long as you stay behind that dam of wood, you should be fine.

 In order for a film of this nature to work, one really has to feel the emotional grief that would lead one into a move so irrational as raising the dead.
 But the film rarely slows down long enough to instill that sense of tragedy, keeping